LoshiniRP/DATA-SCIENCE-EX-NO-4/README.md

 The feature selection techniques used are:

-1.Filter Method
+1. Filter Method

-2.Wrapper Method
+2. Wrapper Method

-3.Embedded Method
+3. Embedded Method

 # CODING AND OUTPUT:
        # INCLUDE YOUR CODING AND OUTPUT SCREENSHOTS HERE